cgutwin/mathnotes/Integration Techniques/Improper Integrals.md

-# Type 1 - Infinte Intervals
+# Type 1 - Infinite Intervals

 - a and/or b is unbounded:
 	- $\int_b^{-\infty}f(x)\ dx$

-- Determining convergence or divergence finds wether the integral is finite.
+- Determining convergence or divergence finds whether the integral is finite.

 >[!Definition] Improper Integral of Type 1
 >1.
 If $\int_a^t f(x)\ dx$ exists for all $t \ge a$, then